Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes Mekansim Sawdust being obtainable in some specific recipes.
 - Prevents a crash when pushing an OpenBlocks Trophy with a Piston by disabling the ability to push Trophies.
 - Disables the abilty to try to teleport to a specific biome via Nature's Compass, as it frequently crashes the server.
+- Fixes a bug preventing sand from converting to Glass in the Thermal Expansion Magma Crucible.

 ## Balance Adjustments: